 We will test balance on observables using several sources of data.
 First, we will use the observable characteristics collected during the Mafita recruitment process.
-These include applicants' age, gender, location of residence and primary and secondary trade requested.
-Since gender and location were used during the stratification, we will only test balance on age and trade choices, controlling for strata fixed effects.
+These include applicants' age, gender, location of residence requested trade.
+Since trade and location were used during the stratification, we will only test balance on age and gender, controlling for strata fixed effects.

 Second, we will use data from a pre-treatment survey collected by the Mafita program.
 This survey was not part of the impact evaluation; its goal was merely to inform Mafita about the characteristics and motivations of applicants to the program.
 As part of this effort, the survey collected data on some outcomes similar to the ones we will study, as described below.
 One limitation of this data source is that not all of the applicants that formed the randomization sample were surveyed.
-We will therefore only test balance for the subset of approximately 75% of individuals in our sample, for whom data is available from this source.
+We will therefore only test balance for the subset of approximately 85% of individuals in our sample, for whom data is available from this source.